know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 });
 ```

-Future success is never guarenteed.
+Future success is never guaranteed.
 As much as we may hope for the happy path, in the real world, stuff happens.
 Networks and servers go down, users click the 'cancel' button, you get the picture.
-Consumers of a promise need to know the promise is broken, and they will not receive the anticipated value.
+Consumers of a promise need to know when the promise is broken, and they will not receive the anticipated value.
 This is done by rejecting the promise.

 ```javascript
 function sayHello() {